pyside/PySide/doc/howto-build/cmake-primer.rst

 ************

-This chapter is a basic introduction to CMake, the build system used by PySide and the boost binding generator.
+This chapter is a basic introduction to CMake, the build system used by PySide and the bindings generator.

-The practical steps will focus on how to use cmake on a Unix-like (GNU/Linux) environment.
+The practical steps will focus on how to use CMake on a Unix-like (GNU/Linux) environment.